 While continuing to do session and production work, including working with Jeff Berlin, Ronnie released Territory on the Passport Jazz Label.
 While not one of Ronnie's personal favorites he followed up with MEAN (MONTROSE 1987) and THE SPEED OF SOUND (1988), an amazing all instrumental guitar based rock album.
 This led to a series of mostly instrumental albums including the Born to Ski sound track, a song on the first Guitar Speak album as well as several more solo projects including the soundtrack to the Mr. Bones Sega Genesis Video Game.

-After releasing his first live album, Roll Over and Play Live Ronnie was had a talk with his band mates from Gamma and they all agreed to get back together and do GAMMA 4 (2000).
+After releasing his first live album, Roll Over and Play Live Ronnie had a talk with his band mates from Gamma and they all agreed to get back together and do GAMMA 4 (2000).
 Ronnie then released his all acoustic album BEARINGS while continuing to work with other artists both as a musician and producer.
-At the time of this writing Ronnie had a project in the works titled Ronnie Montrose and Friends that was nearly complete.
-However it's release date is a mystery.
+At the time of his passing Ronnie had a project in the works titled 10X10 Ronnie Montrose and Friends.
+That project is now been completed with the help of Ronnies' musician friends.
+Simply titled 10X10.
+Released September 2017.

 I would like to than Ronnie for his support of this web site and for his friendship and of course for the years of great music for all of us to enjoy.
 This site was offline for quite a while but I have posted it back up as a tribute to a great man and fantasic musican.